 - Ensure a First-Class Mail stamp is affixed to the envelope.

 - Place the complete envelope into a larger envelope, with appropriate postage, and address it to:

 ANCHORAGE AK 99530-9998

-Send your letters by December 7th so that they can be received by the Anchorage, AK, Postmaster no later than December 14th.
+Send your letters between November 23 and December 7 so that they can be received by the Anchorage, AK, Postmaster before Christmas.
 Santa’s helpers in Anchorage, AK, will take care of the rest!